daleonpz/daleonpz.github.io/_drafts/2019-08-13-Principles.md

 “The principles you know determines what you get” (Sunday Adelaja)

-Inspired by [Principles For Success by Ray Dalio](https://www.youtube.com/watch?v=B9XGUpQZY38), I decided to list the principles that rule my life.
+Inspired by [Principles For Success by Ray Dalio](https://www.youtube.com/watch?v=B9XGUpQZY38), I decided to list the principles.

 1. Keep it simple
 2. Be calm and relaxed